External meeting

 Description

-As part of the UN Ocean Conference 2025, GEOMAR Helmholtz Centre for Ocean Research Kiel, The Baltic Marine Environment Protection Commission (HELCOM), the German Federal Ministry for the Environment, Climate Action, Nature Conservation and Nuclear Safety (BMUKN), and the German Federal Ministry of Research, Technology and Space (BMFTR) are organizing a side event titled ‘No Time to Waste: Tackling Submerged Munitions in European Seas‘ on 11 June 2025, 18:00 (local time).
+As part of the UN Ocean Conference 2025, GEOMAR Helmholtz Centre for Ocean Research Kiel, The Baltic Marine Environment Protection Commission (HELCOM), the German Federal Ministry for the Environment, Climate Action, Nature Conservation and Nuclear Safety (BMUKN), and the German Federal Ministry of Research, Technology and Space (BMFTR) organized a side event titled ‘No Time to Waste: Tackling Submerged Munitions in European Seas‘ on 11 June 2025, 18:00 (local time).